natcap/invest.users-guide/source/waterpurification.rst

 One way to reduce non-point source pollution is to reduce the amount of pollutants that enter the water body.
 If this is not possible, ecosystems can provide this service by retaining some non-point source pollutants.
 For instance, vegetation can remove pollutants by storing them in tissue or releasing them back to the environment in another form.
 Soils can also store and trap some soluble pollutants.
 Wetlands can slow flow long enough for pollutants to be taken up by vegetation.
 Riparian vegetation is particularly important in this regard, often serving as a last defense against pollutants entering a stream.

-Land use planners from government agencies to environmental groups need information regarding the contribution of ecosystems to mitigating water pollution.
+Land-use planners from government agencies to environmental groups need information regarding the contribution of ecosystems to mitigating water pollution.
 Specifically, they require information pertaining to the value of every part of a watershed for maintaining water quality so that conservation may be targeted to the areas most important for protecting a safe water supply for people and aquatic life.
 They can also use this information to avoid impacts in areas that currently contribute the most to filtering out pollutants.
 This model provides this information for non-point source pollutants.
 We have designed the model to deal with nutrient pollutants (nitrogen and phosphorous), but the model can be used for other kinds of contaminants (persistent organics, pathogens etc.) if data are available on the loading rates and filtration rates of the pollutant of interest.

 The Model